TBRizzo/Data-Analysis-VideoGameSales/README.md

 ## 🛠 Data Analysis (Machine Learning):

-Analyzing the chosen model (Model 1) and the coefficients of the variables considered (plotted alongside), we can draw some conclusions:
+Of the three models, the one with the best parameters was the first model, although the parameters obtained were not satisfactory.

+R²: The value was a little low, as it only explains 46% of the variability of the response data around its mean.

-1) Considering theaverage sales value (US$ 690k) and the RMSE (US$ 430k), one can say that the RMSE was relatively high (i.e. a forecast of US$ 430k made from sales, a value not too far from the average, can actually be a total sales failure and result in US$ 0 in sales).
+RMSE: If we look at the average sales value (US$ 690k), we can say that the RMSE was relatively high (i.e. a forecast of US$ 430k made from sales, a value not too far from the average, can actually be a total sales failure and result in US$ 0 in sales).

-2) If we compare with the historical analysis done before the modeling, we also find some divergences:

-Rating:
-- K-A rating and RP are the variables with the highest index, while in the initial analysis we found that these variables were a minority (RP even not even appearing in the database).
-Even after artificially filling the data with the 'mode',these values remained very low and it does not make much sense to be as determinants of large number of sales.

-Manufacturer:
-- Here in fact it was found that Sony, Nintendo and Microsoft manufacturers are the most determinants, which was found in the initial analysis.

-Genre:
-- The genre variable was left in the middle ground.
-Some values make sense, like 'action', 'sports' and 'shooter', which are the top 3 best selling genres.
-But there is a divergence when assigning a high index to the simulation genre, for example, which was the fourth worst.

-The model ended up performing in an average way and it is necessary to do more tests to obtain a more faithful model.
+ß values: As shown in the graph below, the variables that have the most positive influence on the amount of sales, according to the model, are K-A and RP ratings, Nintendo and Sony manufacturers, and Misc and Fighting genres.

 ##  💻 Result Analysis:

-Analyzing the dashboard itself seems to be more reliable than looking at linear regression models to predict sales of a video game based on history.

-As we can see, games made by Nintendo, followed by Sony and Microsoft, are the most successful historically.

-Just as the most successful genres for each platform are:

-- Nintendo: Platform, Action, Misc, Sports and Role-Playing;
-- Sony: Action, Sports, Shooter, Racing and Role-Playing;
-- Microsoft: Shooter, Action, Sports, Misc, and Racing.
+The analyses obtained from the historical data (dashboard) proved to be more enlightening for decision making, due to the not so satisfactory results of the linear regression models.

+The gaming industry grows every year, so looking at this history before creating a new game or even investing in a game given its parameters of what platform it will be released on, what genre and rating, and what region the market will focus on, is very important.

-The next steps would be to create more regression models (not necessarily linear), to get better results and create a more assertive forecast to predict the number of sales.
+The next steps to complement this analysis would be the development of better regression models (testing other types of regression, not only linear) to try to find a model that makes a more assertive prediction, using the parameters of the database.

 ## 🛠 Data Sources: